eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 ## General Concepts

 Zenoh SHM is designed to provide true zero-copy optimization abstracted behind the classic ZBytes API.
-The basic SHM data buffer type is `ZShm` (or it's mutable representation `ZShmMut`) which is typically wrapped into ZBytes, providing smooth integration into generalized application code:
+The basic SHM data buffer type is `ZShm` (or its mutable representation `ZShmMut`) which is typically wrapped into ZBytes, providing smooth integration into generalized application code:
 ```
 ________________________________                       ____________________________________
 |                              |                       |                                  |